The World That’s Waiting

 Mar 18, 2026

-I bet you also know those moments in practice when everything feels stuck — the body resistant, the mind heavy, the breath shallow — and then, without forcing it, something shifts?
+You know that moment in practice when everything feels stuck—the body resistant, the mind heavy, the breath shallow — and then, without forcing it, something shifts?
 Ease arrives.
 Space opens.
 You didn't manufacture it; it emerged.

 What you’re experiencing has a name: emergence.

 For the past several years I’ve been exploring the systems view of life — a scientific framework for understanding how living systems behave — and discovering how it correlates with yoga philosophy.
-One of the most striking is the notion of emergence — life spontaneously reorganizing itself into something new.
-It may be one of the most useful concepts to understand about the moment we're living in.
+One of the most striking parallels is the concept of emergence — life spontaneously reorganizing itself into something new.
+It may be one of the most useful ideas for understanding the moment we're living in.

-As Fritjof Capra and Pier Luigi Luisi write in The Systems View of Life: A Unifying Vision: “The creativity and adaptability of life expresses itself through the spontaneous emergence of novelty at critical points of instability.”
+As Fritjof Capra and Pier Luigi Luisi write in The Systems View of Life: “The creativity and adaptability of life expresses itself through the spontaneous emergence of novelty at critical points of instability.”

 Systems thinking tells us that when conditions become unstable enough, living systems don’t simply collapse—they reorganize in creative and unpredictable ways.
 Something new arises that could not have existed before.
 What looks like chaos is often the beginning of transformation.

-Eco-philosopher and Buddhist scholar Joanna Macy calls emergence another word for hope.
+Eco-philosopher Joanna Macy calls emergence another word for hope.
 When outcomes cannot be predicted, anything could happen.
 In uncertainty, lies possibility.

 For caring, compassionate people, it’s impossible not to feel the weight of the turmoil in the world right now.
 And yet, alongside the despair, outrage, sorrow, and uncertainty, I find myself wondering: what will emerge from this moment?

 What if this shift isn’t just for you, but the kind of practice our world needs right now?
-Not only fortifying yourself to navigate these times but also cultivating the inner spaciousness from which something new becomes possible— to envision and energize what is waiting to be born.
+Not only fortifying yourself to navigate these times but cultivating the inner spaciousness from which something new becomes possible — to envision and energize what is waiting to be born.

-To be alive and conscious in this time of upheaval, then, calls on us to hold two perspectives at once: to witness to what is unraveling, and to stay attentive to what is emerging.
+To be alive and conscious in this time of upheaval calls us to hold two perspectives at once: to witness what is unraveling, and to stay attentive to what is emerging.

 The world that's waiting needs people who can both stay present to what is, and remain open to what could be.